1

 Flocculation

-The shaking will redisperse the droplets from a homogeneous formulation so flocculation may stabilize the formulation.
+The shaking will redisperse the droplets from a homogeneous formulation, so flocculation may stabilize the formulation.

-The close location of droplets may also enhance the droplet coalescence if interracial film's mechanical properties are compromised.
+The close location of droplets may also enhance the droplet coalescence if the interracial film's mechanical properties are compromised.

 Creaming